Nausea and Vomiting – Diagnosis, Symptoms, and Treatment

 Your doctor may want to evaluate a neurologic disorder such as intracranial hemorrhage or tumor if you have associated headaches.
 Depending on your clinical features, they may recommend obtaining a computed tomography (CT) scan or magnetic resonance imaging (MRI) of the head.

 If you have associated chest pain, shortness of breath, or diaphoresis (profuse sweating), this could suggest a heart attack.
 Your doctor will typically order an EKG (electrocardiogram) to evaluate the electrical activity of your heart.
 They may also order serum cardiac enzymes to evaluate for heart muscle injury.

 The treatment is first aimed at reversing a known cause if possible.
 Patients with significant symptoms often require the use of antiemetic medications.
 The choice of antiemetic therapy is based on the suspected cause of symptoms.

 Gastroenteritis is usually treated with dopamine receptor antagonists or serotonin antagonists.
-Postoperative nausea and vomiting often responds well to serotonin antagonists or Inapsine (droperidol).
+Postoperative nausea and vomiting often respond well to serotonin antagonists or Inapsine (droperidol).
 Serotonin antagonists are one of the most widely used classes of antiemetics – these are the preferred agents for nausea and vomiting associated with chemotherapy.
 They are also useful for most other causes of nausea and vomiting.
-The majority of the aforementioned medications are available in oral and intravenous formulations.
+The majority of the medications above are available in oral and intravenous formulations.